nikobojs/manuscrape_electron/README.md

 3. Start Nuxt app: `cd manuscrape_nuxt && yarn dev`
 4. Start Electron app: `cd manuscrape_electron && npm start`

+5. For MacOS: If you have problems with taking screenshots go to System Preferences -> Privacy & Security -> Screen Recording, and give app permission

 #### Setup on Windows:

 _NOTE: Development ennvironment for windows is not actively maintained or tested_